STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/POINT-Seq/POINT_README.md

-# POINT-seq (Polymerase intact nascent transcript sequencing) Analysis
+# POINT-seq (Polymerase-intact nascent transcript sequencing) Analysis
 - POINT-Seq has been performed on Colorectal cells.
 - Please refer to the scripts in [POINT-Seq](https://github.com/STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/blob/main/POINT-Seq/) for complete analysis
 - [Samples_POINT](https://github.com/STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/blob/main/POINT-Seq/Samples_POINT) - contains the names of the fastq files used to process all samples at once